 Most people will lose weight on a daily diet of 1,500 calories.
-(Find out what a 1,500 calorie day looks like in pictures here.)
+(Get a 1,500-calorie meal plan here.)

 If you want to be even more precise, this simple calculation will give you a daily calorie goal—and can help you lose a healthy 1 to 2 pounds per week.

 YOUR CURRENT WEIGHT X 12 = calories needed to maintain your weight

 • To lose 1 pound per week: Cut 500 calories/day

 • To lose 2 pounds per week: Cut 1,000 calories/day

 [Disclaimer: For healthy weight loss, EatingWell doesn't advise losing more than two pounds per week.
 If you calculate a daily calorie goal that's less than 1,200, set your calorie goal at 1,200 calories.
 Below that, it's hard to meet your nutrient needs—or feel satisfied enough to stick with a plan.
 This calculation is just a suggested starting point.
 It’s a formula that’s used in many clinical weight loss trials—and it assumes that the person using the equation is sedentary.
 If you're an active person and you're finding that your result (say 1,200 calories) is too low, bump it up gradually to one that feels satisfying to you.
 The point is not to starve yourself.
 Most people will lose weight on a 1,500 calorie diet, some on an even higher caloric level.
 The best gauge for whether you're at the right level is how satisfied you feel (you shouldn't be hungry all day!) and whether you're losing weight.
 If you're losing weight on 1,800 a day and you feel great, stick with that.]